Academic discipline

 An academic discipline or academic field is a subdivision of knowledge that is taught and researched at the college or university level.
 Disciplines are defined (in part) and recognized by the academic journals in which research is published, and the learned societies and academic departments or faculties within colleges and universities to which their practitioners belong.
-Academic disciplines are conventionally divided into the humanities (including philosophy, language, art and cultural studies), the scientific disciplines (such as physics, chemistry, and biology); and the formal sciences like mathematics and computer science.
+Academic disciplines are conventionally divided into the humanities (including philosophy, languages, art and cultural studies), the natural sciences (such as physics, chemistry, and biology); and the formal sciences like mathematics and computer science.
 The social sciences are sometimes considered a fourth category.
 It is also known as a field of study, field of inquiry, research field and branch of knowledge.
 The different terms are used in different countries and fields.

 Individuals associated with academic disciplines are commonly referred to as experts or specialists.
 Others, who may have studied liberal arts or systems theory rather than concentrating in a specific academic discipline, are classified as generalists.

-While each academic discipline is a more or less focused practice, scholarly approaches such as multidisciplinarity/interdisciplinarity, transdisciplinarity, and cross-disciplinarity integrate aspects from multiple disciplines, thereby addressing any problems that may arise from narrow concentration within specialized fields of study.
-For example, professionals may encounter trouble communicating across academic disciplines because of differences in jargon, specified concepts, or methodology.
+While each academic discipline is a more or less focused practice, scholarly approaches such as multidisciplinarity/interdisciplinarity, transdisciplinarity, and cross-disciplinarity integrate aspects from multiple disciplines, thereby addressing problems that may arise from narrow concentration within specialized fields of study.
+For example, professionals may encounter trouble communicating across academic disciplines because of differences in jargon, concepts, or methodology.

 Some researchers believe that academic disciplines may, in the future, be replaced by what is known as Mode 2 or "post-academic science", which involves the acquisition of cross-disciplinary knowledge through the collaboration of specialists from various academic disciplines.